 SENSORY FRIENDLY NIGHTS are offered quarterly.
-Admission is $3 per person plus tax for members and nonmembers.
+Admission is $3/person (+ tax) for members and non-members.

 Our Sensory Friendly programming modifications include choice boards and a designated quiet room.
 A social narrative and visual schedule (available for download below), written from a child’s perspective, are available to help you and your child familiarize yourselves with the Museum before your visit.
 Watch the video below to learn more about our sensory friendly backpacks, available to borrow while you explore.
 The Museum has a large, private family restroom on each floor for your comfort and convenience.